XLSForm/xlsform.github.io/xlsform-standard.md

 |               |   pizza_toppings     |  sausage       |  Sausage        |

-### Specify other
+#### Specify other
-For multiple choice options, one might want to add an “Other” option, which, if picked, has to be specified further by the user in a free text input field.
-This is possible through XLSForm by including 'or_other' after the list name in the select_multiple field.
+For multiple choice questions, surveys often include an option of marking 'other' when their answer choice is not listed.
+Then they are usually asked to specify the 'other' option.
+This is possible through XLSForm by including 'or_other' after the answer choice list name in the survey worksheet.
+The choices worksheet stays the same.
 See below.

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |